yaairnaavaa/BOS-TheGraph/README.md

 The following is the basic structure of an asyncFetch showing its main elements:
   * **URL_API**: address of the API to be consumed.
   * **method**: http method to be used (GET, POST, PUT or DELETE).
-  * **headers**: Additional metadata that is sent to the API to help the server understand what type of request is being sent.
+  * **headers**: additional metadata that is sent to the API to help the server understand what type of request is being sent.
+  * **body**: information submitted in the body of the request.

 **Structure of asyncFetch**:
 ```jsx